-As mentioned previously, our fifth year of operation was the most challenging since start up.
 Opportunities for the School to adapt and grow, include:

-- The School is in its second year with an overall rating (growth and achievement) of Priority Improvement.
-The school must make gains in achievement to maintain its accreditation, as measured by Colorado Department of Education; - Retaining and attracting teaching staff is a challenge due to a statewide teacher shortage; - Like other school districts in rural Colorado, the School is facing an increasing need for socialemotional resources to support its students; - Phased construction of the building limits enrollment growth capacity because part of the building is still under construction; and - Monthly lease payments for the building are scheduled to increase by 20% in the fall of 2020.
+- The School is in its second year with an overall rating (growth and achievement) of Priority Improvement on the Colorado Department of Education (CDE) school accountability scale.
+The school must move up from Priority Improvement or risk sanctions from CDE and/or the school district that authorizes its Charter of Operations.
+Formal year-end assessments were canceled due to the COVID-19 pandemic.
+As with most schools, the abrupt school closure and move to distance learning in March 2020 due to COVID-19 resulted in loss of learning for some students.
+Despite these circumstances, the School must continue to demonstrate gains in achievement to maintain its accreditation, as measured by CDE. - Retaining and attracting teaching staff is a challenge due to a statewide teacher shortage. - As with other school districts in rural Colorado, the School is facing an increasing need for socialemotional resources to support its students. - Delays in phased remodel of the building continue to limit enrollment growth capacity; and - The scheduled 20% increase in lease payments due to CKBC has been deferred to July 2021.

 The School has a qualified core teaching staff to meet the needs of its students, and to support improved academic performance.
-Construction phasing has been timed to meet projected enrollment growth over the next 24 months, and such growth will help to offset increasing operating costs.
+Construction phasing was timed to meet projected enrollment growth over the next several years, however, the remodel was delayed due to COVID.
+We are reevaluating facilities planning.

-CKBC faces its own challenges in securing additional resources to complete construction of the new building, while balancing the School's enrollment growth in the future.
+CKBC faces its own challenges in securing additional resources to complete renovations of the new building to meet the School's enrollment and curricular needs.